 Fragment

 Reactive wrapper around Angular Router's URL fragment.
-Access the hash fragment as a signal.
+Access the hash fragment as a writable signal.

 Usage